 - Social benefits of walking with another person can offer a mood boost.

 Regardless, it seems adding steps to your day may be enough physical effort to enjoy the benefits of longer, deeper, sleep.
 Most people enjoy walking, whether or not they’re inclined toward intense exercise.
 If this is you, start walking to start sleeping better.

 Resistance exercises help one fall asleep faster—and experience fewer awakenings during the night.

-According to Sleep Review magazine, resistance exercise promotes sleep better than other workouts among inactive adults—especially if those adults are poor sleepers.
-This is based on a study out of Iowa State University, where research was conducted on 406 inactive adults 35-70 years.
+Other experts concur.
+A study out of Iowa State University, conducted research on 406 inactive adults 35-70 years.
 All were obese or overweight with elevated hypertension.

 Subjects were randomly assigned either no exercise, or 60 minutes of supervised aerobic, resistance—or a combination exercise—three times per week for 12 months.
 The researchers were surprised by the results.
 What they expected was that resistance exercise would be comparable to aerobic exercise—or maybe the combined exercise would provide somewhat better results.